Firstly, please ensure you have followed our guides for publishing, found here:

 1) Standard troubleshooting steps

 1. Check if the CMS token from Instapage, for the workspace you are publishing from, is added in the Settings tab in the WordPress or Drupal plugin.
-You can get the CMS token by clicking on Settings > Integrations as shown in the GIF below.
+You can get the CMS token by clicking on the name of your workspace on the top left, then Workspace settings > Integrations, as shown in the GIF below.

 2. In the Settings tab of the Instapage plugin in WordPress/Drupal, under the CMS tokens, verify that the checkbox next to Legacy Support is unchecked.
 It must be turned off in order for everything to work correctly.